Homomorphisms into totally disconnected, locally compact groups with dense image: Abstract

 \section{Abstract}

 Let $\phi: G \rightarrow H$ be a group homomorphism such that $H$ is a totally disconnected locally compact (\tdlc) group and the image of $\phi$ is dense.
 We show that all such homomorphisms arise as completions of $G$ with respect to uniformities of a particular kind.
 Moreover, $H$ is determined up to a compact normal subgroup by the pair $(G,\phi\inv(L))$, where $L$ is a compact open subgroup of $H$.
 These results generalize the well-known properties of profinite completions to the locally compact setting.
-We go on to develop techniques to build Hecke pairs $(G,U)$ where $G$ is a finitely generated group.
-These techniques are applied to produce examples of compactly generated elementary \tdlc groups of decomposition rank $\omega\cdot n+2$ for each $n\geq 1$.

 \addtocontents{toc}{ }